wbudoyo07/SpaceXNews/README.md

 # SpaceXScraper

 Full Stack Web application utilizing the MVC pattern for spaceX articles.
-Scraping the data from https://www.spacex.com/news.It can saves articles and a note.
+Scraping the data from https://www.spacex.com/news.
+It can saves articles and a note.

 ![](spaceXreadMe.gif)